timm/tested/docs/onStats.md

 [stats.out](/etc/out/stats.out)

-## Todays lecture: does 42==44?
+## Today's lecture: does 42==44?

 Clearly, "no", if they are point values.

 But "yes", if they these are the median of a two different distributions with large variances.
 - In which case we say that they are  _statistically indistinguishably_ by more more than a _small effect_

-Wwhy are we asking this question?
+Why  are we asking this question?
-- Because when we get oru fishing gear working, we will compare resutls from different _treatments_ (different fishing engines)
+- Because when we get our fishing gear working,
+- we will compare results from different _treatments_ (different fishing engines)
+  - some of which use stochastic methods
+  - so they will have to be re-run 20 times
+  - so we will be comparing 20 numbers from different treatments
+  - welcome to stats.

 ## What Does "equal" Mean?